arcaccra/arc_docs/docs/ALJ Intensive/Teams/Bin to Cash/Journal.md

 ### Day 12: Presentation

 Pitch day arrived.
-With cameras rolling and feedback flowing, we shared the heart of our journey not just as a bot, but a collaborative attempt to turn waste into opportunity, learning into action.
+With cameras rolling and feedback flowing, we shared the heart of our journey not just as a story, but a collaborative attempt to turn waste into opportunity, learning into action.